CaptainCrouton89/AlariaWiki/Stars.md

 Most famous among the [Starborn](Starborn) is [Koras](Koras), tender of the sun.
 Lives and maintains the star that is the sun, propelled by [Bryn](Bryn) across the sky each day.
 Immune to the extreme heat from the sun.

 Above the star live [Sarakiel](Sarakiel) civilizations—huge towers, usually not more than one per star, filled with Sarakiel.
-Some stars have gone out due to Xaphriel smashing their cores, and taking them over.
+Some stars have gone out due to [Xaphkiel](Xaphkiel) smashing their cores, and taking them over.
 Also, among the stars lie super-high density sky-stones, which float incredibly high up.